hellaanxiouss/todo-app-frontend/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please open an issue or submit a pull request to contribute to this project.

 ## License

 This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.